 Therapy appointments can be made based on referral by a primary care physician or orthopaedic specialist.
 You can also give us a call if you want to use physical or occupational therapy as an initial treatment option for your pain.

-The Physical Therapy Department at OrthoMaryland treats treat surgical and non-surgical patients with orthopaedic diagnosis and pains associated with all muscle groups.
-The goal is to help patients increase their strength, endurance and flexibility, as well as fine-tune their posture to help reduce pain and improve overall function.
+The Physical Therapy Department at OrthoMaryland treats surgical and non-surgical patients with orthopaedic diagnosis and pains associated with all muscle groups.
+Our goal is to help patients increase strength, endurance, and flexibility as well as fine-tune their posture to help reduce pain and improve overall function.

 - Acute and chronic pains